-Persons who hold the Company's shares through relevant intermediaries (as defined in section 181 of the Singapore Companies Act, Chapter 50), including CPF and SRS investors, and who wish to participate in the AGM by:
+Persons who hold the Company's shares through relevant intermediary (as defined in section 181 of the Companies Act 1967), including CPF and SRS investors, and who wish to participate in the AGM by:

-- (a) observing and/or listening to the AGM proceedings via live audio-visual webcast or live audio-only stream; - (b) submitting questions in advance prior to the AGM; and - appointing the Chairman of the AGM as proxy to attend, speak and vote on their behalf at the AGM (c)
+- (a) observing and/or listening to the AGM proceedings via live audio-visual webcast or live audio-only stream; and/or - (b) submitting questions in advance prior to the AGM.

-should contact their relevant intermediary which they hold shares as soon as possible in order for the necessary arrangements to be made for their participation in the AGM.
+should contact their relevant intermediary (which would include, in the case of CPF and SRS investors, their respective CPF Agent Banks and SRS Operators) through which they hold such shares as soon as possible in order for the necessary arrangements to be made for their participation in the AGM.